 Configure Settings for an Orchestrated System

-With Oracle Access Governance, you can configure an orchestrated system by editing the connection settings, configuring notification settings, transforming inbound and outbound data for identity and account attributes, and applying matching or correlation rules to ensure integrated components work seamlessly together.
+With Oracle Access Governance, you can configure an orchestrated system by editing the integration settings, configuring notification settings, transforming inbound and outbound data for identity and account attributes, and applying matching or correlation rules to ensure integrated components work seamlessly together.

-Modify Connection Settings for an Orchestrated System
+Modify Integration Settings for an Orchestrated System

 1. From the Oracle Access Governance navigation menu icon Navigation menu, select Service Administration → Orchestrated Systems.